Skip to main content

 };

-Use T component to translate something
+Use T component for translation

 <h1>